Secondary Teacher Training Information

 You will also have the opportunity to spend two days in two different special schools, thus affording all trainee teachers a comprehensive range of training experiences across all ability and age ranges, irrespective of your subject.

 You will be assigned a Mentor who will be an experienced member of staff from the department you will be working in.
 You will also have the support of a Professional Tutor who is also an experienced member of the staff at your placement school.
 All our Mentors and Professional Tutors are fully trained and have extensive experience of mentoring trainee teachers.

 You will be assessed with written work, some of which contributes towards Master’s credits.
 In addition you will be assessed throughout your teaching practice.
 All School Direct students are assessed against the Teachers’ Standards in order to be recommended for the award of Qualified Teacher Status (QTS).
 This School Direct (Tuition) Post Graduate Certificate of Education degree awards you Qualified Teacher Status (QTS), which you need to be able to teach in any state maintained school in England and Wales.

 If successful at the application stage, you will be invited for interview.
 This will involve a half a day spent at one of our partner schools.
 The day is a rigorous selection process where you will be required to teach a 30-minute observed lesson.
-There will also be a series of tasks including group and written ones, designed to show off your strengths.
 You will be told in advance about the content of the lesson and the age group you will be teaching as well as any other relevant information to enable you to demonstrate your skills and qualities.
 At this early stage, we are looking for applicants to demonstrate their future potential as teachers.